One of the most difficult aspects of autism is the aggressive behavior that some children exhibit.

 In addition to ABA therapy, there are many other types of behavioral therapies that are effective in reducing autism aggressive behavior.
 For example, if your child is having a hard time forming sentences a speech therapist can help them improve their communication skills.
 This will make your child less anxious and aggressive when they are trying to communicate.

-Aggressive behavior in autistic children can be very challenging to deal with.
+Aggressive behavior in children with autism can be very challenging to deal with.
 However, there are many different strategies that can be used to help manage and reduce aggressive behavior.
 It is important to work with a professional to develop an individualized plan that will work best for your child.

 Remember, every child is different and what works for one child may not work for another.
 Be patient and keep trying different strategies until you find something that works for your family.